NicoloCavalli95horses/KMS-web-testing/content/01 Notes/client-side input validations.md

 **Build-in data access**
 Cookies and hidden form fields contains data that are accessible to the user.
 These fields need checking

+> [!WARNING] HTTP REFERER header
+> HTTP provides the REFERER header to help detecting a tampered form: the original URL is included.
+This is often not enough because even this piece of information in the header can be tampered

 **Build-in input field selection**
 Dropdowns can be used to limit the freedom of choice of the user.